SFStefenon/AutoTFT/README.md

 ---

-Additional information can be found in the Original Paper.
+Additional information can be found in the Original Paper:

 *Hypertuned Temporal Fusion Transformer for Multi-Horizon Time Series Forecasting of Dam Level in Hydroelectric Power Plants*